 Fleas are problematic as they survive on blood.
 In fact, a female flea can consume up to 15 times per body weight in blood every day.
-Fleas are not only a nuisance, but they can also cause serious health complications, such as tapeworms, anemia and flea allergy dermatitis, known as FAD.
+Fleas are not only a nuisance, but they can also cause serious health complications, such as tapeworms, anaemia and flea allergy dermatitis, known as FAD.
 Although they are wingless, these pests can easily jump from pet-to-pet or from pet-to-human, and from room to room around your home.

 The following home remedies for fleas were chosen for their effectiveness and safety.
 The majority of flea infestations can be controlled and eliminated via these natural methods.
-To be honest, you don’t really need to look any further than remedy #1 (DE powder) and remedy #2 (flea trap), but the other home remedies are included here, as they are popular and reported to be effective.
+To be honest, you don’t really need to look any further than remedy #1 (DE powder) and remedy #2 (homemade flea trap), but the other home remedies are included here, as they are popular and reported to be effective.

 NEW POST: Get rid of fleas from your yard/garden with this garlic flea spray for your yard.

-Remedy #1 |Get Rid of Fleas with Diatomaceous Earth Powder
+Remedy #1 |Get Rid of Fleas With Diatomaceous Earth Powder

 Diatomaceous Earth (DE) is actually comprised of ancient algae fossils.
-Upon contact, the microscopic fossils actually penetrate through the fleas outer shell, and are then soaked into their bodies.
+Upon contact, the microscopic fossils actually penetrate through the fleas outer shell and are then soaked into their bodies.
 Due to the dehydrating effect of DE, fleas are dried out and ultimately destroyed.
 This remedy is so powerful, DE is often the primary ingredient in all-natural pest cleaners.

 Important note: only purchase and use ‘food grade’ diatomaceous earth powder.
 Other forms of DE, for example, pool DE, can have added harmful chemicals.
-‘Food grade’ DE should be clearly labeled as such ‘food grade’.
+‘Food grade’ DE should be clearly labelled as such ‘food grade’.